Starcounter/Docs/guides/typed-json/json-by-example/README.md

 JSON-by-example is useful for a number of reasons:

-* They can double directly as JSON mockups
+* It can double directly as JSON mockups
-* They can express trees of objects and arrays
+* It can express trees of objects and arrays
 * Default values can easily be specified

 ## Create JSON-by-example

-To create a Typed JSON class, choose `New item` in Visual Studio and then select `Starcounter Typed JSON`.
-The created file contains an empty JSON object.
+To create a Typed JSON class, choose `New item`, or use <key>Ctrl + Shift + A</key> in Visual Studio and then select `Starcounter -> Starcounter Typed JSON`.
+The created file contains an empty JSON object which is the JSON-by-example.

 One of the simplest JSON-by-example files look like this: